fferdaus/fferdaus.github.io/_pages/ProspectiveStudents.md

 ## Requirements

-I am seeking candidates with a solid technical background and an interest in interdisciplinary research.
+I am seeking candidates with a solid background and an interest in interdisciplinary research.
 Following experience and skills are preferred.

 - B.S. or M.S. degree in CS, ECE, EEE, or a related field
-- Solid background in computer architecture, machine learning, VLSI circuits, FPGA design
+- Strong background in computer architecture, machine learning, VLSI circuits, and FPGA/microcontroller
 - Proficiency in hardware and software programming languages, including Python, C, C++, and VHDL/Verilog